-Whether we know it or not, we all love philosophy.
+Whether we know it or not, we all love the philosophy of life.
 Discussing abstract concepts, dealing with the most human internal struggles, and overcoming yet understanding the voices in our head—these are all things we enjoy, and they are all related to philosophy.

 But many today tend to avoid philosophical discussion, simply because it comes off as too difficult or academic.
 We think of philosophy as being confined to the wide collegiate lecture halls, with an old man in a beard asking for five-thousand-word essays.

 But the study of philosophy isn’t as academic or complicated as one might think.
-The best philosophers of history weren’t the academic types at all; they lived life and set examples which were then written down.
+The best philosophers of history weren’t the academic types at all; they lived life and set examples that were then written down.
 Sometimes, philosophy even comes in the form of love poems for her or love poems for him.
 Practical and applicable, the philosophy of our forefathers can be understood by anyone.

-So here are the 9 best philosophy books that have shaped societies and cultures throughout history.
+So here are the 9 best philosophy of life books that have shaped societies and cultures throughout history.